takeiteasy/cocr/README.md

 # cocr

-_cocr_ **[ˈkɒkə]** is a general purpose CLI program using VNRecognizeTextRequest and screencapture to perform on screen OCR.
-The program is capable on single or periodic capturing, and includes a selection window if no frame is passed.
+_cocr_ **[ˈkɒkə]** is a general purpose CLI program using VNRecognizeTextRequest and screencapture to perform on-screen OCR.
+The program is capable of single or periodic capturing, and includes a selection window if no frame is passed.

 ```
 usage: cocr [options]